-On closer inspection, however, there are significant problems with this approach.
-In general, each PUF-transfer in a protocol is very costly.
-One PUF-transfer per protocol seems acceptable, since it is often executed automatically and for free, for example by consumers carrying their bank cards to cash machines.
+On closer inspection, however, there are significant problems with this approach. , which prevent its practical application.
+In general, each PUF transfer in a protocol is very costly.
+If executed via physical delivery over long distances between arbitrary parties, it might cost days.
+One PUF transfer per protocol seems acceptable, since it is often executed automatically and for free, for example by consumers carrying their bank cards to cash machines.
 But having two such transfers in one protocol, as suggested above, will most often ruin a protocol's practicality.

 A second issue is that binding the adversarial access time in a tight manner by two consecutive PUF transfers is very difficult.
 How long will one physical transfer of the PUF take?
 1 day?
 If the adversary can execute this transfer a few hours faster and can use the gained time for executing measurements on the PUF, our countermeasure fails.
-The same holds if the adversary carries out the physical transfer himself and can measures the PUF while it is in transit.
+The same holds if the adversary carries out the physical transfer himself and can measure the PUF while it is in transit.

 In summary, enforcing a tight time bound on the receiver's access time by two PUF transfers or also by other measures will be impossible in almost any applications.
-The above idea may thus be interesting as a theoretical concept for future PUF-protocol design, but cannot be considered a generally efficient and practically relevant countermeasure.
+The above idea may thus be interesting as a theoretical concept for future PUF protocol design, but cannot be considered a general, practically relevant countermeasure.